 The new Erica Drive / Belhar Drive Intersection will be signalized.
 The Erica Drive / St Vincent Drive Intersection (T-junction) will have STOP-control on St Vincent Drive.
 Erica Drive will cross the R300 with a bridge passing over the R300.
 The R300 Bridge will be widened when Erica Drive becomes a dual carriageway Road.
 Both interchange terminals (T-junctions) will be signalized.
-The Erica Drive / Reuter Street Intersection will have STOP-control on Reuter Street.
+The Erica Drive / Reuter Street Intersection will be sinalized.
 The Erica Drive / Isabel Street/Eland Street Intersection will have STOP-control on Isabel Street and Eland Street.
-The existing Kuils River Bridge will be widened when Erica Road becomes a dual carriageway road.
-Alterations to the existing Kuils River Bridge will be required for better pedestrian and cycle accommodation.
+The existing Kuils River Bridge will become the eastbound carriageway bridge and a new second bridge will be constructed for the future westbound carriageway.
+Minor alterations to the existing Kuils River

+Bridge will be required for better pedestrian and cycle accommodation.
 The Erica Drive / Nooiensfontein Road Intersection will be changed into a partial intersection (left-in / left-out) when Erica Drive becomes a dual carriageway road.
-The Erica Drive / Belhar Main Road / New Nooiensfontein Road Intersection will be changed into a double lane roundabout when Erica Drive / Belhar Main Road becomes a dual carriageway road.
+The Erica Drive / Belhar Main Road / New Nooiensfontein Road Intersection will be changed into a double lane roundabout when Erica Drive / Belhar Main Road become a dual carriageway road.
 The existing school access in Belhar Main Road will be changed to a partial intersection (left-in / left-out) when Belhar Main Road becomes a dual carriageway road.

-Construction phasing:

-Construction of the road is planned in two phases.
-The first phase is to construct the eastbound carriageway of Erica Drive (9,8m kerb to kerb road width) with 2m sidewalks on either side between Belhar Drive and Reuter Street.
+Construction phasing - Construction of the road is planned in two phases.
+The first phase is to construct the westbound carriageway of Erica Drive (10,2m kerb to kerb road width) with 2m sidewalks on either side between Belhar Drive and Reuter Street which will include a bridge over the R300.
 This section of road is approximately 1,75km in length.
-This phase might include dual carriageway road sections but will be dependent on the budget and design requirements.
+The first phase will include the second carriageway between Reuter Street and New Nooiensfontein as well as a new double lane roundabout at the Erica Road / New Nooiensfontein Road intersection.

-The second phase will be the construction of the full dual carriageway from Belhar Drive in the west to Highbury Road intersection on the eastern side.
+The second phase will be the construction of the eastbound carriageway between Belhar Drive and Reuter Street including the widening of the R300 Bridge / second bridge over the R300.
+The second phase will include the westbound carriageway of Belhar Main Road up to Highbury Road intersection on the eastern side.